coolwanglu/gnome-shell-extension-rc/README.md

 But isn't that weird that you have to install an extension for this?
 Why does the author have to write (and pack) an extension when this can be achieved by a one liner (see the example below).

-Consider this *one-liner* extension as Stylish or GreaseMonkey for GNOME-Shell, except that there is no repository.
+Consider this *one-liner* extension as Stylish or GreaseMonkey for GNOME-Shell, except for the lack of repository.

 Happy hacking!